 Our impact

-In an arts funding landscape that is increasingly unpredictable, we work to empower emerging artists and arts-focused nonprofits, enabling them to meet their creative potential.
+In an arts funding landscape that is increasingly unpredictable, we empower emerging artists and arts-focused nonprofits, enabling them to thrive.

-Stability: Improving living conditions for emerging artists through reduced financial precarity.
+Stability: Improving living conditions for emerging artists through greater financial security.

-Time: Increasing time available for artistic, personal, and organizational development and growth.
+Time: Increasing time available for artistic, personal, and organizational growth.

 Community: Accelerating networking and connection-making for artists, and the expansion of reach and capacity for nonprofits.